SchlossLab/Sze_Obesity_mBio_2016/AnalysisChanges.md

 Wu - switch to close-reference based approach with greengenes, subsample = 1000 Arumugam - nothing
 Turnbaugh - switch to furtheset neighbor algroithm and then OTU analysis , subsample = 1000

-## List of changes for de novo ALL, as is ALL, and closed reference ALL

-Baxter - up date closed reference analysis
-Ross - completed ALL
-Goodrich - up date de novo analysis
-Escobar - completed ALL
-Zupancic - completed ALL
-HMP - need to add closed reference analysis
-Wu - completed ALL
-Arumugam - nothing (may end up omitting)
-Turnbaugh - add closed reference analysis and complete furthest neighbor for as is analysis